Le Declic, 1987, Amiga. An untranslated Italian erotic visual novel that I don't really talk about because I don't speak Italian.

 Zorkquest: The Crystal of Doom by Infocom

-Infocom's Zorkquest is likely the most famous of the early "Western" visual novels.
-It's a series of pulp fantasy stories, made distinct from the main Zork series by its extremely limited interaction.
-You can swap between the perspectives of the different characters at pre-determined points in the story but that's all you get.
-You are a passive observer, not the driving force behind the narrative as you are in most of Infocom's more famous adventure games.
-In many ways, the infocomics are even less "gamey" than some early hypertext works were.
-Such hypertexts are the technical predecessors of modern Twine games and the primary thing which separates them from early narrative video games is the cultural place from which they emerged.
+Hypertexts are the technical predecessors of modern Twine games and the primary thing which separates them from early narrative video games is the cultural place from which they emerged.
 The Infocomics are unpretentious genre works by an acclaimed game developer, where the most famous hypertexts were literary fiction coming from established authors and academics.
-But, as we'll see, plenty of "adventure games" had "literary merit".
-Had Micheal Joyce been published by Electronic Arts instead of Eastgate, I'm confident we'd be discussing his work as a part of gaming history.
+Had Micheal Joyce been published by Electronic Arts instead of Eastgate, I'm confident we'd be discussing his work as a part of gaming, rather than literary, history.

 Ursula K. Le Guin, from the introduction to Left Hand of Darkness.